gnadela/challenge-openspace-classifier/README.md

-# Open Space Organizer
+# Open Space Classifier

 ## Overview

-The Open Space Organizer is a Python program designed to randomly assign people to spots in an open space environment.
+The Open Space Classifier is a Python program designed to randomly assign people to spots in an open space environment.
 It helps efficiently distribute people across available tables while ensuring a fair and random allocation.

 ## Features